Children’s passports in family law matters

 The law presumes that the person/s named on the child’s birth certificate is the child’s parent/s.
 A parent has parental responsibility for the child.

-Only the Family Law Courts have the power to grant “equal shared” or “sole” parental responsibility.
-They also have the power to grant parental responsibility to a person not named on the child’s birth certificate and the power to take away parental responsibility from a person named on the child’s birth certificate.
+The Family Law Courts also have the power to grant parental responsibility to a person not named on the child’s birth certificate and the power to take away parental responsibility from a person named on the child’s birth certificate.

-In short, consent is required from both parties named on the child’s birth certificate unless there are Court Orders in place to the contrary.
+In short, consent is generally required from both parties named on the child’s birth certificate unless there are Court Orders in place to the contrary.

 What if there is only one parent named on the birth certificate?